St. Philips Chambers

 • A baby shaken with sufficient force to be blinded and trigger an investigation for attempted murder

-• As junior to leading counsel, a local authority resisting a child’s placement with his father in California under the Hague Convention 1980 with placement then secured via care proceedings with extended family in Florida
+• As junior to King’s Counsel, a local authority resisting a child’s placement with his father in California under the Hague Convention 1980 with placement then secured via care proceedings with extended family in Florida (remote attendance also being required at a number of hearings in Florida – without leader)

-• The children, in the Court of Appeal, on the question of whether it is mandatory to join children and appoint a children’s guardian on an application for leave to apply to revoke a placement order and on the question of whether a mere change of mind on the part of a prospective carer can establish the requisite change in circumstances for leave to be considered (with the Court of Appeal referring key issues raised to the Family Procedure Rule Committee for review)
+• The children, in the Court of Appeal, on the question of whether it is mandatory to join children and appoint a children’s guardian on an application for leave to apply to revoke a placement order and on the question of whether a prospective carer’s change of mind can alone establish the requisite change in circumstances for leave to be considered – with the Court of Appeal referring key issues raised to the Family Procedure Rule Committee for review

 • The children on the question of whether a recent pool finding can establish solid grounds for reopening earlier findings of inflicted injuries and on the question of whether threshold findings can be made to the criminal standard